 Regarding the provision of individual portfolio management - i.e. in particular, for the employees of the asset management department - the additional regulation is that in any case only the acceptance of certain minor benefits is allowed.
-This includes participation in work-related events (conferences, seminars, etc.), general information material on financial instruments or information material on new issuance and service during business meetings and work-related events.
+This includes participation in work-related events (conferences, seminars, etc.), general informational material on financial instruments or informational material on new issues and entertainment expenses during business meetings and other work-related events.